griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 Assignment: Index your bam files from [Practical Exercise 5](https://github.com/griffithlab/rnaseq_tutorial/wiki/Alignment#practical-exercise-5) and visualize in IGV.

 * Hint: As before, it may be simplest to just index and visualize the combined/merged bam files HCC1395_normal.bam and HCC1395_tumor.bam.
-* If this works, you should have two BAM files that can be loaded into IGV from the followin location on your cloud instance:
+* If this works, you should have two BAM files that can be loaded into IGV from the following location on your cloud instance:
   * http://__YOUR_DNS_NAME__/rnaseq/practice/alignments/hisat2/

 **Questions**